Pranav-H-P/2-Aware/README.md

 - Different Levels
 - Boss Fights
 - 27 mini levels, most of them have aliens to shoot
+- Save data system, can be reset in settings

 ## Known Limitations